 - There is a sunset special in summer time which is virtually half price if you go up after 6pm.
 This is a popular option with the locals so expect a bit of queuing around 6pm…

-Opening hours: 8.30am from April to October, 8am from November to March.
-Last car up ranges by season from 5pm in winter to 8pm at the height of summer.
+Opening hours: 8.30am from April to August, 8am from September to March.
+Last car up ranges by season from 5pm in winter and down at 6pm.
+But in summer the last car up is at 6.30pm and last car down is at 7.30pm at the height of summer.
 See their website for exact times.

 Age Range: All ages

-Price Range: Moderate to OK, Children under 4 are free.
-Winter offers substantial family discounts.
+Price Range: OK, Children under 4 are free.
+Winter season usually brings some family discounts.
+Afternoons are cheaper (and quieter) than mornings but they can be windy.

 7) Walk on Table Mountain

 I am always amazed at how little people are prepared to walk.
 Yes there are stunning viewpoints close to the top of the cable car but there are also lots of people!
-If you are happy to walk just 20-30 minutes away from the crowds you get the feel for the majesty of the mountain.
+If you are happy to walk just 20-30 minutes away from the crowds you’ll feel for the majesty of the mountain.

 We recommend the easy walk to Maclears Beacon which is actually the highest point on the mountain at 1088 metres (3,570 feet).
 Follow the trail marked on the map (which you are given with your tickets) which is signposted with yellow footprints.
-After about 15 mins, the trail does a slightly tricky little descent (fine for most people but grandparents may struggle).
+After about 15 mins, the trail does a slightly tricky little descent.
+(This is fine for most people but grandparents may struggle).
 At this point most people give up!

 Even though it is only a short distance, please remember to take a daypack with sunblock, plenty of water, snacks for the children, the trail map, phone, camera and also warm clothes (as weather on the mountain can be very changeable).